ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 ## Step 1: Connect to the Ethereum network {#connect-to-ethereum}

-There a bunch of ways to make requests to the Ethereum blockchain, but to make things easy, we’ll use a free account on [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:3bda2c8a-2393-4923-a7d9-f98c7c2f4520), a blockchain developer platform and API that allows us to communicate with the Ethereum chain without having to run our own nodes.
+There are a bunch of ways to make requests to the Ethereum blockchain, but to make things easy, we’ll use a free account on [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:3bda2c8a-2393-4923-a7d9-f98c7c2f4520), a blockchain developer platform and API that allows us to communicate with the Ethereum chain without having to run our own nodes.

 In this tutorial, we’ll also take advantage of Alchemy’s developer tools for monitoring and analytics to understand what’s going on under the hood in our smart contract deployment.
 If you don’t already have an Alchemy account, you can sign up for free [here](https://dashboard.alchemyapi.io/signup).